allancodenet/gatsby-starter-netlify-cms/src/pages/products/index.md

     for you we are always ready to help.We ensure you applications are free of errors and will not be rejected.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: a page from our guide
     image: /img/products-grid3.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: most popular KRA guide
     image: /img/products-grid2.jpg
   image3:
-    alt: Coffee beans
+    alt: passport application guide snippet
     image: /img/products-grid1.jpg
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: Elizabeth
-    quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+    quote: I was spending alot always going to the cyber to file monthly rent income tax,your guides saved me
-  - author: Philipp Trommler
+  - author: Phillip
-    quote: Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
+    quote: very detailed  and easy to follow,helped me applying for helb loan
 full_image: /img/products-full-width.jpg
 pricing:
-  heading: Our pricing for detailed guides
+  heading: Our pricing for What we offer
   description: "We offer the cheapest and most flexible prices for our guides and
     services.
 We receive the payments through the  MPESA PAYBILL NO : 00000 .
     After payment send us your email via our email which is xxx@gmail.com or through our WhatsApp number 07000000"
   plans:
-    - description: This is ideal for those wanting to do anything pertaining revenue and taxes in Kenya. package includes
+    - description: You get every guide ,service and consultancy
       items:
-        - filing returns
+        - ecitizen package
-        - Lost Kra
+        - kra package
-        - Vat returns
+        - helb package
-      plan: KRA PACKAGE
+      plan: ALL PACKAGES
-      price: 500 Ksh for whole package or 100 @ guide
-    - description: Great for avid drinkers, java-loving couples and bigger crowds
+      price: "1000"
+    - description: Detailed guides
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
-      plan: NHIF
-      price: 500 Ksh for whole package or 100 @ guide
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
-      items:
+        - kra
+        - ecitizen
-        - Whatever you need
+        - tims
-        - Green or roasted beans
-        - Unlimited varieties
+        - helb
-      plan: ecitizen
+      plan: TUTORIALS
-      price: 500 Ksh for whole package or 100 @ guide
+      price: "500 "
-    - plan: HELB
+    - plan: services
       price: "100"
-      description: EVERYTHING ABOUT HELB
+      description: we apply service for you
       items:
-        - apply helb
-        - helb clearance
-    - plan: NTSA
-      price: 500 Ksh for whole package or 100 @ guide
-      description: ALL GUIDES ABOUT NTSA
-      items:
-        - driving license
+        - kra
-        - pdl
+        - ntsa
-        - smart card.test booking.
+        - ""
 ---